Google Ads audit: How to make the most of PPC campaigns

 7. Use web analytics tools to optimize your conversion rate

-When used together, these web analytics insights will help you get more conversions out every Google Ads click.
+When used together, these web analytics insights will help you get more conversions out of every Google Ads click.

 Ready to make the most out of your Google Ads?